Learn About the Bible Translation by William Tyndale and Myles Coverdale

 Books and Resources to Learn About the Matthew Bible Translation

 The Story of the Matthew Bible.
 Part 1 is about the making of the Matthew Bible.
-It tells the stories of Tyndale, Coverdale, and John Rogers, as well as Thomas Cranmer and Thomas Cromwell, who were instrumental in obtaining King Henry’s consent for the Matthew Bible to go forth in England.
-Part 2 tracks changes to the bible translation of William Tyndale and Myles Coverdale when their work went on to form the base of later versions, including the Great Bible and Geneva and King James Versions.
-It then follows bible revisions right up to modern times.
-It is surprising how much has changed!
+Part 2 tracks changes to the Bible translation of William Tyndale and Myles Coverdale when their work went on to form the base of later versions, including the Great Bible, Geneva and King James Versions, and down to modern times.

-The October Testament is Tyndale’s New Testament as it was set forth in the Matthew Bible, including John Rogers’ notes, all lightly updated for today.
-The English language has changed since the 16th century, but Ruth’s gentle editing of obsolete words and phrases brings out the meaning.
+The October Testament is Tyndale’s New Testament as it was set forth in the Matthew Bible, including John Rogers’ notes, all gently updated for today.

 You may follow our blog.
 Ruth publishes insights into the Matthew Bible translation by William Tyndale and Myles Coverdale, as well as their other works and writings, and posts on a variety of other interesting topics.